ParadigmFoundation/kosu-monorepo/packages/kosu-docs/docs/overview/governance.md

 ### Voting

 Any holder of _Kosu_ tokens, even if staking as a Validator or Poster, may choose to vote during a challenge period with their tokens.
-The _commit period_ starts as soon as a challenge is made, and lasts the number of blocks specified in the `constructor`.
+The _commit period_ begins as soon as a challenge is made and lasts the number of blocks specified in the `constructor`.
 During the commit period, voters signal their vote with the `commitVote` method and the following parameters:

 -   `_pollId`: Poll index to act upon
 -   `_vote`: Hash encoded vote (i.e. for a binary poll, 0 signifies 'against' and 1 signifies 'in favor')
--   `_tokensToCommit`: Numer of tokens comitted to vote
+-   `_tokensToCommit`: Number of tokens comitted to vote

 Reveal......

 ...(still need to finish majority)

-## Figure WP

 ## Proposal Steps (with vars/funcs from docs)